 Berman – a veteran of 39 Super Bowls, beginning with the 49ers’ first NFL Championship in Super Bowl XVI – began working alongside Tom Jackson on Sunday NFL Countdown in 1987 when ESPN first acquired the rights to carry the NFL.
 The 2015 NFL season was their 29th year working together, which is unheard of in TV, just two years shy of the longest duo – 31 years – Johnny Carson and Ed McMahon.

 Berman and Jackson teamed together every Sunday night in the fall from 1987-2005 to host the critically-acclaimed NFL PrimeTime, which still holds the record as cable television’s highest-rated sports studio show.
 From 2006-2015, they delivered all the NFL highlights to fans during both the 7 p.m. edition of the Sunday night SportsCenter (with the late John Saunders and Trent Dilfer) and on “The Blitz” on the 11 p.m.
 SportsCenter (as PrimeTime moved to Mondays).
 From 2018-19, Berman and Jackson reunited on Championship Game editions of NFL PrimeTime.
 Then, in September 2019, they shepherded a triumphant return of the iconic highlights show to ESPN+.
-Berman continues to host NFL PrimeTime on ESPN+, this year with Booger McFarland.
+Berman continues to host NFL PrimeTime on ESPN+, in 2020 with Booger McFarland.

 In 2006, Berman traveled to the MNF city each week to host the Monday Night Countdown pre-game, halftime and post-game shows.
 For the next 10 years, he continued in a similar role from the ESPN studios.
 He also served as play-by-play announcer for MNF’s opening week doubleheader game with Hall of Fame quarterback Steve Young (2016) and Dilfer (2012-15).
 In two election years, Berman had the honor of conducting the final interviews with then presidential candidates Barack Obama and John McCain (2008) and President Barack Obama and Mitt Romney (2012) during the MNF halftimes on election eve.